Expert Cataract Surgery in St. Louis

 • Objects may appear yellow, hazy, blurred or distorted

-• Vision at night or in low light conditions may be reduced
+• Reduced vision at night or in low-light conditions

-• Vision in bright light or in the sun may be difficult due to glare
+• Vision in bright light or the sun can be impaired due to glare

 • Halos may appear around bright lights at night

-If cataracts limit a patient’s vision and become so cloudy that even the best prescription of glasses or contacts is not enough to see, then they may be a good candidate for cataract surgery.
+If cataracts limit your vision or become so cloudy that even the best prescription of glasses or contacts don’t help, then you may be a good candidate for cataract surgery.

-Cataract surgery is a procedure that involves the removal of your cataract and placement of an intraocular lens (IOL).
-This painless, outpatient procedure is quick, involves a small, non-invasive incision, and has a short recovery time.
-This surgery is one of the most common procedures performed in the United States every year, and it is a highly refined and successful operation.
+Cataract surgery is a procedure that involves the removal of the cloudy natural lens and placement of an IOL, also called an intraocular lens.
+This outpatient procedure is quick, involves small, non-invasive incisions to remove the cataracts, and has a short recovery time.
+It is one of the most common procedures performed in the United States every year, and it is a highly refined and successful operation.

-Once we have performed a thorough examination of your eyes and have determined that cataract surgery is recommended, our doctors and our surgery scheduling team will explain your implant lens options, and will develop a personalized treatment plan just for you.
+First, we thoroughly examine your eyes and determine if cataract surgery is recommended.
+Our skilled doctors and surgery scheduling team will explain your implant lens options and develop a personalized treatment plan.

 Learn More About Cataract Surgery Lens Options